folio-org/folio-org.github.io/community/contrib-code.md

 ## Coding style

+### Style conventions

 Follow the coding style that is being used by each repository for each file type.

-Some projects do provide a `.editorconfig` file.
+For JSON key names we use camelCase.

-For Java code, we basically try to adhere to Sun Java coding [conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html) (that document is old and unmaintained, but seems to be good enough as it is).
+For Java code we basically try to adhere to Sun Java coding [conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html) (that document is old and unmaintained, but seems to be good enough as it is).

-There are a few exceptions:
+For JavaScript code we follow [ESLint](https://eslint.org), with some exceptions.

+### Code analysis and linting

+All code repositories have linter and code-style analysis facilities implemented as part of their continuous integration build process.
+The process is [explained](code-analysis), along with usage notes and configuration for running those tools locally.

+### Consistent whitespace

 - We indent with two spaces only, because vert.x uses deeply nested callbacks.
 - We _don't_ use tab characters for indents, only spaces.

 For XML and JSON and RAML files, the same: two-space indent and no tabs.

+Some projects do provide a `.editorconfig` file.
 Remember to set your IDE and editors to remove trailing spaces on saving files, since those produce unnecessary diffs in Git.
 Refer to coding style [configuration](/doc/setup#coding-style) assistance.

-For JSON key names we use camelCase.

-For JavaScript code we are implementing an automated lint facility.

 ## License